bibokane/bibokane/README.md

 ## 🔥 About Me
 - 🌍 Based in Karlsruhe, Germany
 - 🎯 Career Goal: Contribute to innovative software solutions in a modern, agile team
-- 💡 Passionate about **Java, Spring Boot, React, and Cloud Technologies**
+- 💡 Passionate about **Java, Spring Boot, React, Full-Stack and Cloud Technologies**
-- 📂 Check out my portfolio of projects here 👉 [GitHub Projects](https://github.com/bibokane)

 ---